movementlabsxyz/MIP/MIP/mip-58/README.md

    - Avoid refund logic to close exploit windows.
    - Protect against key compromise through key isolation or known by no parties and multi-signature relayer setups.
    - There is no scenario where a bridge could lead to double-spending.
 It's either completed by relayers or not.
+   - User currently can loose its bridge `preImage` which could lead to them being unable to complete the bridge.
+By not relying on a `preImage` from the user, it minimizes issues.
+It is not a loss in security because the purpose of the `preImage` is solely for refunding.

 7. **Batch Processing for Downtime**:
    - Multi-signature relayers can process multiple pending transactions in a single batch during downtime.